AatosTapper/Graph-DS/README.md

 # Graph-DS
-### A Powerful Graph Engine With Intuitive Interface And Flexible Expansion Possibilities
+### A Powerful Graph Engine With An Intuitive Interface And Flexible Expansion Possibilities